 Manzanar remained a community for several months after the war had officially ended with Japan surrendering in August 1945.
 Manzanar was officially closed in November of that same year.
 In 1972, Manzanar was designated as a California Historical Landmark and in 1985 was recognized as a National Historic Landmark.

 As a visitor, what can you expect when you go to Manzanar?
 To get a sense of the overall size of the camp, be sure to take the 3.2-mile auto tour.

 The Manzanar Interpretive Center is a state-of-the-art center and very well done.
-It provides many exhibits which give the visitor a feel for what life was like in the internment camp.
+The center is full of exhibits about what life was like in the internment camp.
 It includes photographs, artifacts, a large scale model of the camp and more.

 One of the more haunting items is a list of names of over 10,000 Japanese-Americans who spent time living at Manzanar.

 If you visit, be sure to check out the award-winning film, Remembering Manzanar, which plays at the interpretive center.

 Manzanar National Historic Site is open every day from dawn to dusk.
 Currently, the interpretive center opens at 9:00 AM.
 The site is in a remote location, so plan to enjoy a meal and fill up with gas before you head out to the site.